Health Requirements and Forms for New Students

 • All entrance medical requirements for freshmen are due before registering for orientation.

-• International students must have meet all immunization requirements established for domestic students and a chest X-ray (performed at Student Health Services) prior to registration for courses.
+• International students must meet all immunization requirements established for domestic students, a chest X-ray and IGRA blood test (performed at Student Health Services) prior to registration for courses.

 Requirements and Forms

 Please read the material below, then mail or fax the required information prior to registering for orientation.

 2. Medical History Form (comprehensive medical records are NOT required)